apify/apify-cli/README.md

 ## `apify create [ACTORNAME]`

-Creates a new actor project directory from a selected boilerplate template.
+Creates a new Actor project directory from a selected boilerplate template.

 ```
 USAGE